longpractice/Relativistic_Hash_Table/Readme.md

-Welcome to use, comment, report bugs and contribute to this new library, I will usually reply within 3 days!
-I will also constantly add more and more tests to make this multi-threading lib reliable.
+Welcome to use, comment, report bugs and contribute to this new library, I will usually reply fast.
+The library here is well tested.

 Implements a relativistic hash table ( `RcuHashTable` ) using epoch-based-RCU in C++.